akkhayar/docs.akkhayar.com/docs/community/contributing.md

 ```

 This is in adherence to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.
-The commit message contains the following structural elements, to communicate intent to the consumers of your library:
+The commit message contains the following structural elements, to communicate intent to other contributors:

 | Element     | Description                                           |
 | ----------- | ----------------------------------------------------- |